You can manage the following for hosted scene layers:

 Follow these steps to enable a scene layer for data export:

-2. Open the details page for the item and click the Settings tab.
+- Open the item page and click the Settings tab.

 Share the layer with those who need to run geoprocessing tools on the scene layer.